 That’s not all.
-AI can also help B2B marketers manage their CRM systems through automation.
-If a customer’s data changes, the AI can update the CRM so you can deliver more effective messaging to customers.
+AI helps B2B marketers manage their CRM systems through automation.
+If a customer’s data changes, the AI updates the CRM so you can deliver more effective messaging to customers.
 Which brings us onto…

 Every B2B marketer knows that to succeed you need to find the right targets at the right time with the right message.
 Personalisation is how you do that.

 AI powers personalisation by monitoring your targets and trying to define what stage of the buyer’s journey they are at.
 By doing so, AI can deliver effective messaging that is tailored to your target’s unique tastes, expectations and needs.